i12345/ts-tf-helper/README.md

 # ts-tf-helper

-Some helper utilitiies for TypeScript and TensorFlow JS
+Some helper utilitiies for TypeScript and TensorFlow JS.